XaverianTeamRobotics/archive/onboarding.md

 To push, open GitHub desktop.
 While Android Studio *can* push code, oftentimes it doesn't like to and will return an error if you try.
 Inside GitHub desktop, assuming it isn't already tracking your local copy of the repository, import the folder containing the project you were working on in Android Studio.
 Then you can click Push to push your changes to the public repository.

 ### Final Notes
 Congratulations, you've made your first contribution to the codebase!
 Assuming your code gets merged into the master branch, it will be used in competition.
 When you go to code again, make sure you update the project before getting started to sync your local copy with the shared GitHub repository.
-In Android Studio, you can do this in Git > Update Project.
-When your code gets to the point where it needs documentation, ask me (Thomas Ricci) to make a documentation page and Javadocs for your code, or do it yourself if you know what you're doing.
+In Android Studio, you can do this in *Git > Update Project*.
+When your code gets to the point where it needs documentation, ask me (Thomas Ricci) to make a documentation page and Javadocs for your code, or try it yourself if you know what you're doing.